allora-network/alloraRAGmodel/README.md

 We instantiated a Pinecone vector database under the name **`alloraproduction`** within the Q&A chat project.
 Within the database, we have vectorized our data using the **OpenAI text-embedding-3-large** model, resulting in a database of **3072-dimensional vectors**.

+### Notes

+chunk_size and chunk_overlap are hyperparameters that are set depending on how detailed you want the data to be represented when it gets searched

 ### Example: Splitting and Vectorizing Text Data

 We split and vectorized our text data into Pinecone using the LangChain library (though any method that adheres to the 3072 dimensions and utilizes the OpenAI text-embedding-3-large model is acceptable).
+After completing this step to put our new data embeddings into our pinecone database, it will automatically pull from the newly provided information.

 ```python
 pdf_path = ""